PMF57/BCQM_VII/README.md

 Version 1 DOI: 10.5281/zenodo.18497217
 ```

-> Note: The paper is reproducible from the shipped CSV artefacts and scripts, and runs can be regenerated using the configs in `configs_stage2/`.
+> Note: this repo ZIP intentionally **omits `outputs_cloth/`** (raw run outputs) to keep the distribution small.
+The paper is reproducible from the shipped CSV artefacts and scripts, and runs can be regenerated using the configs in `configs_stage2/`.

 ---